 3. Cheap prices

-Another red flag to look out for with pricing is low-cost SEO.
+Another red flag to look out for with pricing is hiring an SEO company that promises low-cost SEO.

 SEO is primarily focused on two areas: creating high-quality and optimized content for your website, and building relationships with external websites and authorities to receive endorsements in the form of links back to your site.